bcgov/sso-requests/docs/user-guide.md

 _See [here](https://www.keycloak.org/docs/latest/securing_apps/index.html#other-openid-connect-libraries) for keycloak documentation_

 If you are not using an adapter, you will require some additional information to set up your OpenID connection.
 Required information can be found behind the publicly accessible `.well-known` endpoint for your environment.
+Based on our integration with us, you will either have your integration connected to our Silver (soon to be deprecated) offering or our Gold (the place to be) offering.
+Reach out to us if you have questions.

+##### Silver Service

 These are:

 - **Dev**: https://dev.oidc.gov.bc.ca/auth/realms/< realm_name >/.well-known/openid-configuration
 - **Test**: https://test.oidc.gov.bc.ca/auth/realms/< realm_name >/.well-known/openid-configuration